 Here are a few things that prospective/incoming students ought to know:

 Most Jewish Life is on the south-western side of campus.
-Shabbos House is just off Great Dane Drive near the Information Sciences building, Interfaith Center (Chapel House) is in the woods just diagonally across SEFCU Arena, the Kosher Dining is on Dutch Quad.
+Shabbos House is just off Great Dane Drive near the Information Sciences building, Hillel is located on the south side of the Podium on the 3rd floor of the Campus Center.
 Most of campus is a close-walk to Shabbos House, but State Quad is the furthest.
 Yet being a compact campus layout, State Quad is still much closer than the distance between furthest dorms and Chabad Houses at many campuses.
 And Alumni Quad (where most transfer students are assigned) is about 3+ miles downtown from here.

 Res-Life will accommodate most sincere religious housing preferences i.e. not on the 17th floor of a Tower where Shabbat can be an issue and uptown main campus vs. downtown for proximity to Kosher dining and Shabbat and Holidays at Shabbos House.
 But the earlier they get this request the better, once all housing is assigned it becomes very difficult for them to move things around, and its best if you are in touch with Rabbi Mendel for guidance on this and a letter attesting to this need.